- Pyrrhura frontalis

 It has a nearly bald head and two inflatable air sacs - one on the upper back and another under the neck - that they inflate to defend their territory and repel intruders.

 Marabou Storks adjust well to human activity and stork numbers have actually increased in some populated areas.
+They do well in both dry and wet habitats and can even be found living near landfills.

 |Hatched||Added to Birdorable on: 16 December 2008|